 It is not all doom and gloom.
-Consumer spending could improve as inflation falls and wage growth rises, exports should be supported by the global recovery and weak sterling, imports are also slowing as households and firms switch spending towards domestically-produced items, and the contribution to growth from the state sector should be less negative as the austerity programme is pared back.
+Consumer spending should improve as inflation falls and wage growth rises, exports should be supported by the global recovery and weak sterling, imports are also slowing as households and firms switch spending towards domestically-produced items, and the contribution to growth from the state sector should be less negative as the austerity programme is pared back.

 We expect the most significant negative effect of the Brexit process to appear in business investment.
 As a proportion of gross domestic product (GDP), business investment is worth close to a tenth of overall spending.
-While that might not sound significant, its volatility is likely to make investment particularly impactful when it comes to GDP growth.
+While that might not sound particularly large, its volatility is likely to make investment particularly impactful when it comes to GDP growth.

 What is the longer-term outlook?